The ICRC in Colombia

 Facts and Figures

-- facilitated the release of eight civilians, including three Peruvian and two German citizens, and three members of the security forces who were being held by armed groups;
+- facilitated the release of 16 civilians, including two Peruvians, two Germans, one Canadian and one American, and nine members of the security forces who were being held by armed groups;

-- improved access to essential water and sanitation services, and community health and education infrastructure, for 1,670 people affected by the armed conflict, and
+- improved access to essential water and sanitation services and community health and education facilities for more than 20,500 people affected by the armed conflict;

 In images More images